 Declination Calculator

 The second axis of astrology: every planet’s angular distance north or south of the celestial equator.
-Out-of-bounds bodies (past the Sun’s own ±23°26’ envelope) act like archetypes that have slipped their leash, and parallels reveal declination conjunctions that plain zodiacal aspect tables miss entirely.
+Out-of-bounds bodies sit past the Sun’s own ±23°26’ envelope, and parallels reveal declination contacts that ordinary zodiacal aspect tables do not measure.

 Free Declination Calculator